 Though you might be a little unfamiliar with the taste at first, you will find that it has many positive benefits to your overall health.
 Furthermore, most who make the switch from milk to soy meal replacements find that they actually grow to love the taste of soy more after they grow accustomed to its unique flavor.

+Soy meal replacements reduce blood triglycerides.
 One of the greatest benefits of soy meal replacements is that they reduce triglycerides more than milk-based meal replacements (11).
 Though other forms of meal replacement are also beneficial to your overall health, only soy has been proven to greatly improve triglyceride count and improve metabolic health.

 This means that soy meal replacement can play a crucial role in the prevention of diabetes, weight gain and heart disease.
 Because of this, soy meal replacement should be strongly considered by those individuals who wish to improve their metabolic health.

+Watch out for dangerous herbal additions in meal replacements.
 Certain meal replacements, especially ones with claims of energy or with a list of herbal ingredients may be dangerous.